20 fun things to do in London this September – with kids!

 According to the Guardian, the Greenwich+Docklands International Festival (GDIF) makes an “unrivalled contribution to the happiness of the people of London.”
 Experience fun times and good vibes at this festival of free outdoor theatre and performing arts, which takes place across the borough from the the Royal Docks and Tower Hamlets to the Old Royal Naval College and Royal Arsenal Riverside.

-This 17 day festival of free theatre, art, dance and circus starts 26 August and runs until 11 September.
-Take a look at the programme here
+This 17 day festival of free theatre, art, dance and circus starts 25 August and runs until 10 September.

 Website